MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-cp-windows.md

    ![Screenshot of the Help & support page, highlighting the left navigation bar and Get Help section.](./media/1812_UCP_Help_Support_Get_Help_Logs.png)

 > [!Note]
 > After you click **Get help**, the Company Portal automatically sends your logs to Microsoft's support team.
 This step is a proactive one that makes it easier to troubleshoot and resolve problems that are escalated to Microsoft support.
-As mentioned above, Microsoft's support team can pull up the logs by referencing the diagnostic ID that's assigned to you.

-3. On the **Share** screen, select **Mail**.
-The Mail app will create an email message for you.
-Type in a description of the problem you experienced so that the support team has an idea of what to look for.
+3. When prompted to choose a program, select **Mail** or your preferred email app.

    ![Screenshot of the Share screen, highlighting the Mail app icon.](./media/1811_Mail_Logs_Windows_CPapp.png)

+4. The email app will open an email template for you to fill in.
+Type in a description of the problem you experienced so that the support team has an idea of what to look for and then tap **Send**.

    ![Screenshot of the prepopulated email that opens in the Mail app.](./media/1811_Get_Help_Email_Windows_CPapp.png)